-Multiple Sclerosis has no known cure and ‘experts’ still debate the best approaches to its treatment and prevention.
+Multiple Sclerosis has no known cure (although, watch this space…) and ‘experts’ still debate the best approaches to its treatment and prevention.
 Each patient seems to experience the condition differently (“my MS”)- with different symptoms and impacts upon their lives.
 No one can say how quickly a given individual’s condition will progress and the variation in future prognoses pretty much covers the entire spectrum of possible health outcomes.
 The different types of MS are not black and white, but a swirling mix of overlapping and blurry greys.
 Even with the benefit of hindsight it is difficult to accurately chart how an individual’s condition has progressed because the identifiers of the condition (multiple scleroses on the brain and spinal cord) may remain stable as a patient’s symptomatic presentations evolve and change (or vice versa).
-Despite all this, the ’causes’ of MS are pretty well understood… it’s just that they are difficult to describe succinctly because they are a blend of genetic, behavioural and environmental probability factors: the condition is as difficult to prevent as it would be to deliberately contract.
-Triggers or indicators of the condition have been computed using pools of data – no scientist have ever (or will ever!) sit down and carefully analyse where my own, individual and unique condition has come from… to tackle this frustration I can but hypothesise – see below – and apologise for a self-centred blog.
+Despite all this, the ’causes’ of MS are better understood than is common belief… it’s just that they are difficult to describe succinctly because they are a blend of genetic, behavioural and environmental probability factors: the condition is as difficult to prevent as it would be to deliberately contract.
+Different MS patients have different variants of the condition, caused by different factors.
+Triggers or indicators of the condition have been computed using pools of data – no scientist have ever (or will ever!) sit down and carefully analyse where my own, individual and unique condition has come from… to tackle this frustration I can but hypothesise – see below.

 MS is most commonly diagnosed in adults in their thirties (tick for me); but with a 3:1 ratio weighted towards women.
 There is a genetic predisposition to the condition that appears to be triggered, not by a single gene, but by the complex interaction between ~100 different genes, each of which, individually, only has a small effect.
 If you have a first-degree relative (sibling or parent) with MS, you are 20-40 times more likely to have the condition yourself.
 However, as far as I know, no one in my family has ever been diagnosed with MS before me (‘what a trailblazer’).
 This is not uncommon though: only 25% of individuals with MS have a genetic disposition to the condition; I can assume that I sit with the majority of sufferers who have developed their conditions due to environmental or behavioural drivers instead.